IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.4.md

   * Spirit descends upon the Son
   * Public inauguration and empowering for ministry
 * JWs: The Spirit is God's active force that descends visibly as a dove
-  * Illogical: The Spirit "descends in bodily form," implying a distinct entity; impersonal forces don't have bodily forms nor descend
+  * Illogical: The Spirit "descended … like a dove"—a visible manifestation in a Father/Son/Spirit scene; that’s not how Scripture describes an impersonal force.

 ---